Unieghost/SOC-Homelab/Incident-003-PowerShell-Encoded/Incident-003-PowerShell-Encoded.md

 - Data visualization on the dashboard
 - Alerting on Discord

-In conclusion, SOC laboratory demonstrated its capability to detect and respond to encoded command execution PowerShell activity.
+In conclusion, the SOC laboratory demonstrated its capability to detect, correlate, and respond to PowerShell encoded command execution activity.